Getting verified on social media is one of the first steps to building a successful social media marketing strategy.

 Facebook will process the request within a few days, but it could take a few weeks, so be on the lookout for their reply.

-According to Twitter, they approve “account types maintained by users in music, acting, fashion, government, politics, religion, journalism, media, sports, business, and other key interest areas.”
+According to Twitter, verification indicates an “account of public interest.
+Typically this includes accounts maintained by users in music, acting, fashion, government, politics, religion, journalism, media, sports, business, and other key interest areas.”

-So if your account doesn’t fit into any of these areas, trying to verify it is kind of pointless.
+So if your account doesn’t fit into any of these areas, trying to verify it is pointless.

 For example, you have to have: